joduplessis/Typescript-React-boilerplate/README.md

 # Typescript & React boilerplate
 Typescript, React, Redux, Jest & Webpack boilerplate project.
 Stripped out from one of the projects we did - kept as a reference for getting the difference parts talking to each other.
+This also includes running a GitLab CI runner and pushing to an FTP destination (which seemed very under-documented).

 ## Notes
 Gulp is used for building the styles (just a preference).